Bronze Age Pervert: Criticism

 While BAP complains that society has become "something approaching [a] mass concentration camp," journalist Graeme Wood notes that BAP's classmates, many of whom were also fascinated by Nietzsche, have not been spiritually and socially crushed by the concentration camp's matriarchy and "bug men" but instead have gone on to success, holding "good jobs", and being married with families.
 Wood also comments on BAP's tendency towards homophobia (use of "fag" and "facefag" as insults), while at the same time glorifying bodybuilding, posting of "images of half-naked white hunks in the flower of youth," and sending photos of himself shirtless to friends—practices frequently associated with sexual attraction to the same sex.

 Bryan Garsten points out that Greek heroes were not all focused on male beauty and bonding, or warfare and conquest of inferiors.
 Odysseus's "greatness emerged not from his rejection of this world ...
 He owed myriad debts to those around him: to his men, to his son, to his wife."
 He also questions the virtue of aristocratic tyranny.
 "Life in a liberal democracy is full of demanding moments ...
 As far as I have read, life under tyrants is full of lassitude, selfishness, duplicity, betrayal."

 William A. Gaston (a political theorist, former Marine, and Brookings Institution scholar) asks how the allegedly weak and flabby liberalism of the United States and its allies was able to defeat the virile fascism of Germany and Japan in World War II.

 Political philosopher John Gray dismisses BAP's philosophy as juvenile, adolescent and ultimately merely a flash in the pan, writing in The New Statesman that "BAP's image of male predation, rapine and pillage is the fantasy of an aspiring teenage gang member in a disintegrating modern city" and "[h]is adolescent philosophy will soon be forgotten."
 Political scientist Mark Lilla shares Gray's disdain for BAP's "preposterous" ideas and figure and reiterates that BAP's audience mainly consists of "acned young men".
+Political philosopher Harvey Mansfield, who was one of BAP's Yale thesis examiners, argues that "[BAP is] a deliberate seeker of what is vulgar and what is uncivilized, or on the edge of civilization.
+[BAP] wants to make a point of the dirty necessities of politics and of founding (...) as people are on the edge of beginning civilization.
+That might be where the greatest truth or the greatest insight into the need for violence is most obvious."